Why I Came Back to the Z80

 Scope and direction

 Designing Debug80 first and foremost centres on creating a working environment for my own use.
-It reflects my personal background and habits along with my expectations of what a debugger should provide.
-From there, it naturally extends to other Z80-based systems beyond the TEC-1 and eventually to other classic platforms.
+It reflects my personal background and habits.
+I built it around the expectations I bring to a debugger.
+From there, it naturally extends to other Z80-based systems beyond the TEC-1.
+I expect it to reach other classic platforms over time.

-The emphasis throughout remains on coherence and immediacy: keeping the number of moving components low while providing enough visibility to reason effectively about a running system.
+The emphasis throughout remains on coherence and immediacy.
+I keep the number of moving components low so I can reason about a running system without losing visibility.
 Building ROMs for real hardware remains an important outcome, but it is not the primary driver at this stage.
-The focus here remains on the process of understanding, iteration, and control.
+The focus here remains on understanding the system as it evolves.